 This recipe works best if you use 3 small loaf (5×3-inch size) pans as opposed to one large 9×5 pan.
 As another measure to avoid deflate-gate, the pans are filled close to the top with batter.
 If yo do not have this size, do not worry–go smaller, including a muffin tin (shorten the baking time).
 Mostly, you want structure, so opt for small.

-The bread bakes low and slow: 325F for an hour and 30 to 45 minutes.
+The loaves bake at a low temperature: 325F for a 35 to 40 minutes.
 The result is beautiful, firm, hearty loaves with nutty, toasty flavor.
 Once completely cooled, they can be sliced thick or very thin.
 If you want bigger slices, just slice lengthwise!

 The bread takes well to toasting (I love it best toasted), but it is still wonderful un-toasted, too.